 Justin Tullius, Associate Executive Director

 Justin Tullius is Associate Executive Director at RAICES, based in San Antonio and Corpus Christi.
 Justin graduated from the University of Texas School of Law after studying law in Austin and Mexico City, and worked as an attorney at the Equal Justice Center and RAICES.
 Before returning to RAICES Corpus Christi office in 2014, he was a Senior Program Associate at the Vera Institute of Justice’s Legal Orientation Program in New York City and a supervising attorney at the South Texas Pro Bono Asylum Representation Project in Harlingen, Texas.
-Justin serves on the boards of the South Texas Human Rights Center in Falfurrias.
+Justin serves on the board of the South Texas Human Rights Center in Falfurrias.

 Felix Villalobos, Managing Attorney